*Warning: This article contains Forever season 1 spoilers. *

 "What resonates is the rite of passage: Taking all that you have learned up to whatever age and having your first choice of love outside that very safe place of familial love is very significant," said showrunner Mara Brock Akil (via Tudum).

-If another season is greenlit, we wouldn't expect it to arrive until 2026 at least.
+It's unclear when Forever season 2 could materialise given that filming is yet to kick off, and we wouldn't expect it to arrive until 2026 at least.

-This is Keisha and Justin's story, so if the drama is renewed we'd expect to see Lovie Simone and Michael Cooper Jr reprise their roles.
+This is Keisha and Justin's story, so we'd expect to see Lovie Simone and Michael Cooper Jr reprise their roles.

 The rest of the season 1 cast included: